cloudfoundry/diego-notes/proposals/measuring_performance.md

 Kill another N/10 cells (in various zone).
 At this point, the workload will exceed capacity.
-Anything running (maybe except the crashing app) should continue to run, and anything not running should continue to fail to be scheduled (unless it sneaks in after a Humperdink crashes).
+Anything running (maybe except the crashing app) should continue to run, and anything not running should continue to fail to be scheduled (unless it sneaks in after a crashing app crashes).
 See that this is the case.

 Kill all the database nodes.
 Make sure they (and the N/5 dead cells) are down